-Why is VoC so important for apps today?
+Why is Voice of the Customer so important for apps today?

 Consumers today have two expectations for apps today: a good customer experience and something that effectively meets their needs most conveniently.
 With so much choice on the app stores, they don't need to wait for a current provider to improve.